-TO THE LEFT of the Chateau, another beautiful ride or walk follows the broad trail up the further side of Fairview Mountain to the Saddleback.
-The view from the pass be-tween Fairview and the Saddleback is a magnificent panorama of Paradise Valley far below, with its little Lake Annette gleaming like an emerald and its steep, brown-sided guardian mountains crowned by the snowy summit of Mount Temple in the distance rising 11,626 feet.
-On the Saddleback is a convenient Rest-House, 1,800 feet above Lake Louise.
+To the left of the Chateau, another beautiful ride or walk To the left of the Chateau, another beautiful ride or walk follows the broad trail up the farther side of Fairview Mountain to the Saddleback.
+The view from the pass between Fairview and the Saddleback is a magnificent panorama of Paradise Valley far below, with its little Lake Annette gleaming like an emerald and its steep, brown-sided guardian mountains crowned by the snowy summit of Mount Temple in the distance within 11 626 feet. rising 11,626 feet.

+On the Saddleback is a convenient Rest-House, 1,800 feet On the Saddleback is a convenient Rest-Flouse, 1,500 feet above Lake Louise.
 From this point climbers can reach the summit of Fairview, 9,001 feet high, or can go in the opposite direction to the top of the Saddleback, 7,783 feet high.
-The rider can continue between the Saddleback, 7,75 reet mg.
-The down a winding trail through the lovely Sheol Valley to find himself at length in beautiful Paradise Valley, which from the Pass had looked so mysteriously lovely and distantly low that it had seemed a vision rather than reality.
+The rider can continue between the Saddleback and Mount Sheol down a winding trail through the lovely Sheol Valley to find himself at length in beautiful Paradise Valley.